TutkusLab/TutkusLab.github.io/_team/GT.md

 ---

 <h2>About Guoda</h2>
-Guoda only recently joined our research team.
+Guoda joined our research team for a few months practice on 2022.

 <!---{% include author-research-themes.html %}--->